Content Creation with Spillovers: An Incentive Design Approach: Provisional Allocation Mechanisms

 \begin{theorem} SW Optimization Problem~\eqref{eq:design-problem} is NP-Hard. \end{theorem}

-\begin{proof}[Proof Sketch] We reduce from the Maximum Clique.
-Given a graph $G = (V, E)$ with $|V| = N$, we construct an instance using the graph-based spillover model (Example~\ref{graph example}).
-For each player $i \in V$, define:

-Under any Provisional Allocation mechanism with parameter $\mathbf{p}$, player $i$'s utility is linear in $x_i$, so best responses are binary: $x_i \in \{0,1\}$.
-The key insight is that any optimal allocation $\mathbf{p}^\star$ induces equilibrium where players form a \emph{clique}.
-Specifically, we show (Lemma~\ref{sol is clique} in Appendix~\ref{hardness and robust appendix}) that for any allocation where some subset $\mathcal{N'} \subseteq \mathcal{N}$ of players exert effort $x_i = 1$, the allocation constraint forces $\mathcal{N'}$ to be a clique in $G$, with each active player receiving equal share $p_i = 1/|\mathcal{N'}|$.
-Consequently, the social welfare becomes $SW = |\mathcal{N'}|^2/N$, which is strictly increasing in clique size.
-Thus, solving Problem~\eqref{eq:design-problem} requires finding a maximum clique, establishing NP-hardness. \end{proof}

-Furthermore, due to the inapproximability of the Max-Clique problem \cite[Theorem, 5.2]{Hastad1999}, we obtain that:
+We prove hardness via reduction from the Max-Clique problem.
+Due to its inapproximability result \cite[Theorem 5.2]{Hastad1999}, we obtain that:

-\begin{corollary} For any $\epsilon > 0$, unless $NP=ZPP$, there is no polynomial-time algorithm that approximates Problem~\eqref{eq:design-problem} within a factor $N^{1-\veps}$. \end{corollary}
+\begin{corollary} For any $\veps > 0$, unless $NP=ZPP$, there is no polynomial-time algorithm that approximates Problem~\eqref{eq:design-problem} within a factor $N^{1-\veps}$. \end{corollary}

 Interestingly, solving Problem~\eqref{eq:design-problem} is hard even if there are no spillovers and $Q_i(\cdot)$ and $c_i(\cdot)$ are linear.
-In such a case, the problem reduces to the Knapsack problem, as we prove in Theorem~\ref{np-hard when simple}.
+In such a case, the problem is equivalent to the Knapsack problem, as shown in \appnx{Theorem~\ref{np-hard when simple}}.